Highsnobiety

 Much like rhubarb, which is a plant edible and toxic all at once, Ranra's clothing is a delicious contradiction.

 "The best things in life aren’t fast.
 They’re slow, seasonal, irregular," Stevens continues.
-"Rhubarb is a reminder of that you don’t know exactly when it’s coming, you just know it will.
+"Rhubarb is a reminder of that.
+You don’t know exactly when it’s coming, you just know it will.
 That’s the feeling we wanted this show to give: being outside in Iceland in late spring, when the light stretches on forever and the first real flavors start to come back into your life."

-Like rhubarb, these clothes are entirely unbothered by the rest of the world.
+Like rhubarb, these garments are entirely unbothered by the rest of the world.
 They exist out of time, out of season, out of any notion of industry.
 They're stubborn in that way.
 And also quite beautiful.

 Your Highsnobiety privacy settings have blocked this Instagram post.